loupeteam/Hammers/README.md

 ## Licensing

-This project is licensed under the [MIT License](LICENSE.md).
-The file `crc16.c` is licensed under the MIT License from Lammert Bies.
+This project is licensed under the [MIT License](LICENSE), including external components also licensed under the MIT License.

+-crc16.c